talkative-tangs/Bangazon-LLC-2/README.md

 ### Form Helpers

-Django, like Angular, has many built-in [helper tags and filters](https://docs.djangoproject.com/en/1.10/ref/templates/builtins/) when building the site templates.
+Django has many built-in [helper tags and filters](https://docs.djangoproject.com/en/1.10/ref/templates/builtins/) when building the site templates.
 We strongly recommend reading this documentation while building your templates.